yajra/laravel-datatables/README.md

-## Datatables Bundle for Laravel 4
+## Datatables Bundle for Laravel 4 (Oracle Support)

 **About**

-This bundle is created to handle server-side works of DataTables Jquery Plugin (http://datatables.net) by using Eloquent ORM or Fluent Query Builder.
+This bundle is created to handle server-side works of [DataTables](http://datatables.net) Jquery Plugin by using Eloquent ORM or Fluent Query Builder.

 ### Feature Overview
 - Supporting Eloquent ORM and Fluent Query Builder